 It is really this interpretative framework that is emphasized in talking about a Deuteronomic History or the Deuteronomist who composed it.
 The interpretative framework is both historical and theological.
 Historically, the traditions are read in light of the outworking of Israel's history into the post-exilic era, a time when Israel had been driven from the land and enslaved by foreign powers.
 Theologically, the torah and covenant traditions become the criteria for reading Israel's subsequent history in the exile.
 These come together since Israel's history in the exilic came to a disappointing end, a failure that the community attributed to Israel's unfaithfulness in keeping the commitment to God that the people took to themselves at Sinai.
 The interpretative framework then is a theological perspective of Israel's history read in terms of faithfulness to God.

 In light of all this, we can return to some of the historical questions raised at the beginning.
 There are still no answers to those specific historical problems.
 But perhaps it is more obvious now that some of those historical problems are important to us because we have not heard the biblical text as the faith community of Israel intended it to be heard.
-That is, we have asked historical questions when the books are not history.
+That is, we have asked historical questions when the books are not historical data.
 This does not suggest that they are fictional; that reaction is as much a part of our own biases in favor of our modern categories as were the assumptions that allowed the historical problems to dominate the books in the first place.
 But it does say that there is a theological dimension to the books that simply does not concern itself with historical harmony, and will not yield to historical questions.
 In fact, the very dissenting voices in Joshua and Judges that raise the historical questions may provide us the best clue to how we can hear the books theologically.

-While there are historical elements within both accounts of Joshua and Judges, the primary purpose of neither account is purely or even primarily historical, so asking historical questions is not really helpful in understanding the books.
+While there are historical elements within both accounts of Joshua and Judges, the primary purpose of neither account is purely or even primarily to recite historical data, so asking historical questions is not really helpful in understanding the books.
 The primary purpose of the books as they are preserved by the Community of Faith as Scripture is confessional and theological.
 They review and tell Israel's history from the time of entry into the land until the rise of the monarchy in terms of obedience and faithfulness to God.
 They tell of Israel's blessings when the people were faithful and of awful consequences when they were not.
 They bear witness to the work of God in the world, both His self-revelation in history and the community's response to that revelation, both positively and negatively.
-So rather than asking "what really happened?" a historical question, we should ask "what is the community telling us about God?" a confessional and theological question.
+So rather than asking "what really happened?", a historical question, we should ask "what is the community telling us about God?", a confessional and theological question.

 Rather than seeing the two books in opposition to each other, or trying to ignore or rationalize the obvious discrepancies in the books, a better means of access to the theological message is to ask how the books relate to each other theologically, and in the larger context of Scripture.
 For this, it might be helpful to work with a graphic.
 This admittedly schematizes the accounts, but does so to highlight the larger literary structure of both Pentateuch and Former Prophets to illustrate the confessional themes that govern both blocks of material.